 Twist it into a loop and sew the bottom of it together.
 This will be your hanging loop:

 Now we are going to do single step binding to finish the top edge of our stocking.
 So take your length of double fold bias tape and fold the end into a triangle (see the How To Sew With Bias Tape post for a detailed explanation and pics) and pin it (with the shorter side on the outside of your stocking):

 Continue to pin all the way around.
 You can pin your loop in now, or you can sew it on later if that’s easier for you.

 Sew all the way around the top of the stocking about 1/8″ in from the edge of the bias tape.
 Reinforce the loop with extra stitching at the top and bottom of the bias tape so your present-filled stocking doesn’t fall off the mantle!

 All quilty.
 You can still see my marker lines here, so I went back and blasted it with a steamy iron to make them disappear.

-Maybe with such a pretty stocking, your husband (I mean Santa) might actually put something in it this year?
-HA, as if!
+Maybe since you used such a pretty DIY Christmas stocking free pattern, your husband (I mean Santa) might actually put something in it this year?
+Fingers crossed.

 Here are some more holiday sewing projects, like